uchicago-dsi/textbook-datascience-1/textbook/_build/03/3/2/Strings.md

-The `str` function returns a string representation of any value.
+The `str` function returns a standard string representation of any value.
 Using this function, strings can be constructed that have embedded values.